astromint-dele/arcotc/README.md

 # ArcOTC — Trustless P2P OTC Escrow on Arc

 A non-custodial OTC trading escrow protocol built natively on [Arc](https://arc.network) by Circle.
-USDC as gas, on-chain settlement, no middleman.
+USDC as gas, on-chain settlement, funds locked in a contract rather than held by an operator.

 **Live demo:** https://astromint-dele.github.io/arcotc